azmke/kalo-home-assistant/README.md

 ## Disclaimer

-KALO is not affiliated with, endorsed by, or supported by KALO.
+This project is not affiliated with, endorsed by, or supported by KALO.
 See [DISCLAIMER.md](DISCLAIMER.md) for the full disclaimer.